beatfreaker/subdownloader/README.md

 ## How to use

-- After installation navigate to the folder `cd subdownloader`
-- Execute `npm link`
+- Navigate to the folder in which you have the file for which you want to download subtitles through command prompt.
-- Now navigate to any folder where movies or TV series files are present through command prompt and execute `subdownload` command and let all the magic happens.
+- Execute `subdownload` command and let all the magic happens.
 - `sd` is a shorthand command.
 You can use `sd` instead of `subdownload`

 ## Options